quentin-st/Simple-Backup-Script/README.md

     'my_backup': {              # That's the backup name: no special chars nor spaces please 'profile': '',          # This is the name of the plugin

-        'host': 'localhost',    # The whole backup node is sent to the plugin:
+                                # The whole backup node is sent to the plugin:
         'database': 'myDb',     # here are some specific keys

         'target': {             # This allows to sftp the backup file to the remote host